PayQ/PayValinorCoin/doc/init.md

-Sample init scripts and service configuration for lightpaycoind
+Sample init scripts and service configuration for valinorpaycoind
 ==========================================================

 Sample scripts and configuration files for systemd, Upstart and OpenRC can be found in the contrib/init folder.

-    contrib/init/lightpaycoind.service:    systemd service unit configuration
+    contrib/init/valinorpaycoind.service:    systemd service unit configuration
-    contrib/init/lightpaycoind.openrc:     OpenRC compatible SysV style init script contrib/init/lightpaycoind.openrcconf: OpenRC conf.d file
+    contrib/init/valinorpaycoind.openrc:     OpenRC compatible SysV style init script contrib/init/valinorpaycoind.openrcconf: OpenRC conf.d file
-    contrib/init/lightpaycoind.conf:       Upstart service configuration file
+    contrib/init/valinorpaycoind.conf:       Upstart service configuration file
-    contrib/init/lightpaycoind.init:       CentOS compatible SysV style init script
+    contrib/init/valinorpaycoind.init:       CentOS compatible SysV style init script

 1. Service User
 ---------------------------------

-All three startup configurations assume the existence of a "lightpaycoin" user and group.
+All three startup configurations assume the existence of a "valinorpaycoin" user and group.
 They must be created before attempting to use these scripts.

 2. Configuration
 ---------------------------------

-At a bare minimum, lightpaycoind requires that the rpcpassword setting be set when running as a daemon.
-If the configuration file does not exist or this setting is not set, lightpaycoind will shutdown promptly after startup.
+At a bare minimum, valinorpaycoind requires that the rpcpassword setting be set when running as a daemon.
+If the configuration file does not exist or this setting is not set, valinorpaycoind will shutdown promptly after startup.

-This password does not have to be remembered or typed as it is mostly used as a fixed token that lightpaycoind and client programs read from the configuration file, however it is recommended that a strong and secure password be used as this password is security critical to securing the wallet should the wallet be enabled.
+This password does not have to be remembered or typed as it is mostly used as a fixed token that valinorpaycoind and client programs read from the configuration file, however it is recommended that a strong and secure password be used as this password is security critical to securing the wallet should the wallet be enabled.

-If lightpaycoind is run with "-daemon" flag, and no rpcpassword is set, it will print a randomly generated suitable password to stderr.
+If valinorpaycoind is run with "-daemon" flag, and no rpcpassword is set, it will print a randomly generated suitable password to stderr.
 You can also generate one from the shell yourself like this:

 bash -c 'tr -dc a-zA-Z0-9 < /dev/urandom | head -c32 && echo'

-Once you have a password in hand, set rpcpassword= in /etc/lightpaycoin/lightpaycoin.conf
+Once you have a password in hand, set rpcpassword= in /etc/valinorpaycoin/valinorpaycoin.conf

-For an example configuration file that describes the configuration settings, see contrib/debian/examples/lightpaycoin.conf.
+For an example configuration file that describes the configuration settings, see contrib/debian/examples/valinorpaycoin.conf.

 3. Paths
 ---------------------------------

 All three configurations assume several paths that might need to be adjusted.

-Binary:              /usr/bin/lightpaycoind
+Binary:              /usr/bin/valinorpaycoind
-Configuration file:  /etc/lightpaycoin/lightpaycoin.conf
+Configuration file:  /etc/valinorpaycoin/valinorpaycoin.conf
-Data directory:      /var/lib/lightpaycoind
+Data directory:      /var/lib/valinorpaycoind
-PID file:            /var/run/lightpaycoind/lightpaycoind.pid (OpenRC and Upstart)
+PID file:            /var/run/valinorpaycoind/valinorpaycoind.pid (OpenRC and Upstart)
-                     /var/lib/lightpaycoind/lightpaycoind.pid (systemd)
+                     /var/lib/valinorpaycoind/valinorpaycoind.pid (systemd)

-The configuration file, PID directory (if applicable) and data directory should all be owned by the lightpaycoin user and group.
-It is advised for security reasons to make the configuration file and data directory only readable by the lightpaycoin user and group.
-Access to lightpaycoin-cli and other lightpaycoind rpc clients can then be controlled by group membership.
+The configuration file, PID directory (if applicable) and data directory should all be owned by the valinorpaycoin user and group.
+It is advised for security reasons to make the configuration file and data directory only readable by the valinorpaycoin user and group.
+Access to valinorpaycoin-cli and other valinorpaycoind rpc clients can then be controlled by group membership.

 4. Installing Service Configuration